docker/cli/docs/reference/commandline/image_prune.md

 ## Description

 Remove all dangling images.
-If `-a` is specified, will also remove all images not referenced by any container.
+If `-a` is specified, also remove all images not referenced by any container.

 ## Examples